baking-bad/etherlink-bridge/README.md

 For an example, see [`ERC20Proxy.sol`](etherlink/src/ERC20Proxy.sol).

 FA2.1 tokens have built-in ticket capabilities, so they do not require a ticketer or token bridge helper contract.

+For information about how these contracts communicate with each other, see [bridge configuration](docs/README.md#bridge-configuration).

 ## Setup